X0X0X00/Data_Structures_and_Algorithms/README.md

-# CSC172
+# CSC172 Data Structures and Algorithms
-Lab and Project
+Labs and Projects